ReclaimTheWild/priv_wiki/syntax_templates.md

 * The kramdown [quick reference](https://kramdown.gettalong.org/quickref.html) and [full syntax](https://kramdown.gettalong.org/syntax.html)

 To do a quick run of what "simple" Markdown looks like, think about how you would style your text on Discord : It uses the same syntax.
 Discord uses a simplified version of the Markdown specification.
 Everything you do there can be done here.
 One of the things that can be a bit weird first time are the newlines.
 In original Markdown, doing a newline *won't* do what you wish for it to do.
 You'd need to do *2* new lines (With an empty line between your two paragraphs) to effectively create a new paragraph.
-However, ou parser, kramdown, does integrate a way to create line breaks in a single block, by adding 2 empty spaces at the end of your line !
+However, ou parser, kramdown, does integrate a way to create line breaks in a single block, by adding 2 empty spaces at the end of your line!

 In any case, if you're in doubt and/or need anything, feel free to contact Meï, who'll try to answer your questions as quickly as possible.